-Children in all five boroughs are growing up facing hunger, a number that has grown due to the coronavirus pandemic, especially within Black and Latino communities.
+The last several years have been difficult for New York City and children in all five boroughs are still growing up facing hunger, especially those within historically marginalized communities.
 Hunger takes a profound toll on children's health, happiness, and their ability to build successful futures and break the cycle of poverty.